 - Removal of the sprinkler systems from the retail units specification due to the installation of manual smoke venting, a BT Red Care System and a compartmentation strategy

 - A significant reduction in the number of cross-corridor doors thanks to the introduction of an FAS system

 - Justification of an open staircase feature to the duplex apartments as a result of enhanced smoke detection systems

 - A reduction in the fire rating protection in the basement cark park area from 4 hours to 2 hours, reducing costs and achieving time savings on the build

-Thanks to FDS Consult UK’s innovative approach to devising the fire strategy on the project, the scheme successfully gained both building regulations and Section 20 approval, demonstrating proven high levels of safety whilst delivering significant cost savings to the client.
+Thanks to FDS Consult’s innovative approach to devising the fire strategy on the project, the scheme successfully gained both building regulations and Section 20 approval, demonstrating proven high levels of safety whilst delivering significant cost savings to the client.